spec-first/connexion/docs/middleware.rst

     **ServerErrorMiddleware**, "Returns server errors for any exceptions not caught by the ExceptionMiddleware"
-    **ExceptionMiddleware**, Handles exceptions raised by the middleware stack or application **SwaggerUIMiddleware**, Adds a Swagger UI to your application **RoutingMiddleware**, "Routes incoming requests to the right operation defined in the specification"
+    **ExceptionMiddleware**, "Handles exceptions raised by the middleware stack or application" **SwaggerUIMiddleware**, "Adds a Swagger UI to your application" **RoutingMiddleware**, "Routes incoming requests to the right operation defined in the specification"
     **SecurityMiddleware**, "Checks incoming requests against the security defined in the specification"
-    **RequestValidationMiddleware**, Validates the incoming requests against the spec **ResponseValidationMiddleware**, "Validates the returned responses against the spec, if activated"
+    **RequestValidationMiddleware**, "Validates the incoming requests against the spec" **ResponseValidationMiddleware**, "Validates the returned responses against the spec, if activated"
     **LifespanMiddleware**, "Allows registration of code to run before application start-up or